 Recipient of Berkeley Community Fund's 2013 High Hopes Scholarship which gives four years of financial support and mentoring to high achieving low income students.

-I was one of 20 students across the country selected to traveled to Cambodia with the American Youth Leadership Program to learn about how climate change impacts Southeast Asia.
+I was one of 20 students across the country selected to travel to Cambodia with the American Youth Leadership Program to learn about how climate change impacts Southeast Asia.
 On the trip I got the opportunity to help rebuild a temple demolished by U.S. bombs, visit the killing fields, and meet with secondary school students from across the country.

 I was one out of 10 students across the country selected to travel to the 2010 Winter Olympics as a youth reporter.
 On the trip I got to experience on camera reporting and interviewed many athletes including Shawn Johnson, Picabo Street, and Cassie Campbell.
 I wrote a article about the experience for Seventeen Magazine.